 Over the past decade, credit lines have channelled a significant amount of credit from banks to European enterprises.
-We estimate that European firms (the euro area) drew down over &87bn, in a short time during the pandemic crisis to stay afloat.
+We estimate that European firms (the euro area) drew down over $\&87bn^1$ in a short time during the pandemic crisis to stay afloat.
 It was an unprecedented fly to liquidity on a macroeconomic scale during which the average credit line to total assets ratios rose from 4.72% in 2020:Q1 to 5.15% in 2020:Q2 (average of 7.00% during 2020:Q2-Q3).
-Recently Acharya et al. (2020) discussed similar results for US firms.
-Why did European firms draw down their credit lines at the start of the pandemic shock, that is, in 2020:Q2?
-Theoretical models would predict that firms draw down their credit lines to support investments as an alternative to cash financing.
-Do we find similar evidence for European firms in 2020:Q2?
-More important, which firms drew down credit lines, and accumulated cash?
-Answering these questions is very important not just from a policy perspective but also for corporate liquidity management.
-For example, theoretical models do not consider using credit lines for cash accumulation (what we call panic borrowing in this paper) and, consequently, a possible endogenous role of credit line drawdowns in firms' decisions.
-We contribute empirically to shed light on this issue in several ways by using COVID-19 data and proxies for mobility across Europe and employing quasi-natural experiments.
+Recently, Acharya et al. (2020) discussed similar results for US firms.
+Why did European firms draw down their credit lines at the start of the pandemic shock (2020:Q2)?
+This paper studies firms' liquidity management when hit by an unpredictable shock that is completely exogenous to firms' fundamentals and is likely to affect only firms' short-term financing needs.
+Brown et al. (2021) study a similar shock due to heavy snow.
+In this paper, we generalise and extend that idea to study firms' liquidity management and COVID-19 shock.